 New NEH guidelines require prospective fellows to have completed their training for the terminal degree in their field (ordinarily the Ph.D.) by the application deadline.
 NEH-sponsored fellowships are not available to graduate students.
 The awards committee will pay special attention both to the quality of proposed projects and to their relationship to the Society's collections.
 It will give preference to candidates who have not held a long-term grant during the three years prior to the proposed fellowship term.

 ***Applicants are encouraged to contact the Director of Research, Kanisorn Wongsrichanalai (email@example.com) to discuss the nature of long-term fellowships during the ongoing concerns over Covid.

-Applicants must submit the following materials online:
+Applicants must submit the below materials through our application portal.

-Applications must be submitted by 11:59 PM EST on 15 January 2013.
+Applications must be submitted by 11:59 PM EST on 15 January 2022.